Happy St. Patrick’s Day!

 For more on the history of St. Patrick and how the holiday came to be, see our St. Patrick’s Day History page.

-Our hope is that our St. Patrick’s Day pages (history, symbols, songs, stories, recipes, crafts and ideas) will contribute to your celebration of a man who whole-heartedly served the Lord.
+My hope is that our St. Patrick’s Day pages will contribute to your celebration of a man who whole-heartedly served the Lord.
 If you have any questions that are not answered on this site, or if you have suggestions for ways that we can improve content, please contact us.

 May your celebrations be rich and meaningful!